-620/720 U.S. and Soviet Foreign Policy (5)
+620/720.
+U.S. and Soviet Foreign Policy (5).

-A comparative analysis of the factors affecting U.S. and Soviet foreign policy as seen in historical perspective, with emphasis on the post-World War II practices and modifications made by U.S. and Soviet leadership
+A comparative analysis of the factors affecting U.S. and Soviet foreign policy as seen in historical perspective, with emphasis on the post-World War II practices and modifications made by U.S. and Soviet leadership.

-625/725 National Security and Domestic Policy (3-5)
+- 625/725.
+National Security and Domestic Policy (3-5).
 An analysis of the concepts of national security, national interest, self-defense, and self-determination and how these concepts are affected by domestic policy decisions.
-While emphasis will be placed upon the U.S., other states will be examined to demonstrate policy- making alternatives

-630/730 Problems in Metropolitan Politics (5)
+While emphasis will be placed upon the U. S., other states will be examined to demonstrate policy-making alternatives. - 630/730.
+Problems in Metropolitan Politics (5).

-Focuses upon selected problems of metropolitan areas and their possible resolution through public policy

-635/735 Area Studies (Middle East, Africa, Far East, and Latin America) (5)
+Focuses upon selected problems of metropolitan areas and their possible resolution through public policy. - 635/735.
+Area Studies (Middle East, Africa, Far East, and Latin America) (5).

-An in-depth analysis of the political environment, institutions, and processes of government in each specialized area, including military, economic, and social developments in the light of current events and issues
+An in-depth analysis of the political environment, institutions, and processes of government in each specialized area, including military, economic, and social developments in the light of current events and issues. - 650/750.
+Southern Politics (5).

-650/750 Southern Politics (5)

 Examines the nature of the political process in the South, with emphasis on the extent to which the Southern political process is both similar to and distinct from the American political process as a whole.
 Includes an examination of the historical and contemporary impact of the South on national politics as well as contemporary developments which are producing modifications in the nature of Southern politics.
-This course may be taught concurrently with PO 450

-654/754 American Chief Executive (5)
+This course may be taught concurrently with PO 450. - 654/754.
+American Chief Executive (5).
 Pr., graduate standing.
 Surveys the development and operation of the American presidency and state gubernatorial offices.
-May be taught concurrently with PO 454

-655/755 Contemporary International Politics (5)

-An in-depth analysis of the conflicts of national interests in contemporary international politics, with special emphasis on the efforts to resolve these issues through diplomacy

-665/765 Seminar in Political Theory (5)
+May be taught concurrently with PO 454. - 655/755.
+Contemporary International politics (5).
+An in-depth analysis of the conflicts of national interests in contemporary international politics, with special emphasis on the efforts to resolve these issues through diplomacy. - 665/765.
+Seminar in Political Theory (5).

-The problems of scope and methods of inquiry in the fields of political theory, with intensive research in selected topics

-675/775 Seminar in Constitutional Law (5)

-Selected areas of constitutional law, with readings in depth in relevant cases and constitutional theory
+The problems of scope and methods of inquiry in the fields of political theory, with intensive research in selected topics. - 675/775.
+Seminar in Constitutional Law (5).
+Selected areas of constitutional law, with readings in depth in relevant cases and constitutional theory. - 680/780.
+Voting Behavior (5).

-680/780 Voting Behavior (5)

 Analyzes the personal, social, and constitutional basis of the behavior of electorates.
-This course may be taught concurrently with PO 480
+This course may be taught concurrently with PO 480. - 681/781.
+Political Behavior (5).

-681/781 Political Behavior (5)

 Surveys the personal and social basis of political participation, political choice, and political leadership.
-May be taught concurrently with PO 481
+May be taught concurrently with PO 481.

-685/785 Seminar in International Organization (3-5).
+685/785.
+Seminar in International Organization (3-5).

-A systematic analysis of development, organization, and functions of institutions for international peace, and their relevance to the resolution of conflict
+A systematic analysis of development, organization, and functions of institutions for international peace, and their relevance to the resolution of conflict.

-690 Special Problems in Political Science and Public Administration (1-10)
+690. Special Problems in Political Science and Public Administration (1-10).

-Advanced research in specific areas of political science or public administration (as arranged)
+Advanced research in specific areas of political science or public administration (as arranged).

-691 Directed Readings in Political Science and Public Administration (1-10)
+691. Directed Readings in Political Science and Public Administration (1-10).

+Credit to be arranged and consent of instructor required for enrollment.

-Credit to be arranged.
-999 PS Master's Comprehensive (0)
+999. PS Master's Comprehensive (0).